FixingPixels/Aegis/docs/decisions.md

 # Architectural Decision Records (ADR)

 The Aegis framework uses a structured decision-recording system to maintain a clear history of architectural and technical decisions.
-This system helps both human developers and AI assistants understand the context, rationale, and implications of important project decisions.
+This system helps maintain project knowledge and understand the context, rationale, and implications of important decisions.

 ## Overview